saeyslab/nichenetr/README.md

 ligand-receptor pairs specific for the Kupffer cell niche in mouse and human.

+The main difference between the classic NicheNet pipeline and the Differential NicheNet pipeline is that Differential NicheNet also uses the differential expression between the conditions/niches of the ligand-receptor pairs for prioritization in addition to the ligand activities.
+The classic NicheNet pipeline on the contrary uses only ligand acivity for prioritization (and shows differential expression only in visualizations).

+So if you have data of multiple conditions or niches, and you want to include differential expression of the ligand-receptor pairs in the prioritization, we recommend you check out Differential NicheNet.
 At the bottom of this page, you can find the links to two vignettes illustrating a Differential NicheNet analysis.
 We recommend these vignettes if you want to apply Differential NicheNet on your own data.
 If you want to see the code used for the analyses used in the Guilliams